iKamranShahzad/express-book-reviews-backend/README.md

-# Express Book Reviews Backend
+# Express Book Reviews Backend - Demo Project

 A RESTful API for a book review system with user authentication using Express.js and JWT.